openebs-archive/openebs-docs/docs/architecture.md

 OpenEBS focuses on storage operations and provides plugins for other popular tools for performing the operations that fall outside of the core storage functionality but are very important for running OpenEBS in production.
 Examples of such operations are:
 - Application Consistent Backup and Recovery (provided via integrations into Velero)
-- Monitoring and Alerting ( provided via integrations into Prometheus,Grafana, Alert manager)
+- Monitoring and Alerting ( provided via integrations into Prometheus, Grafana, Alert manager)
 - Enforcing Security Policies ( provided via integrations with PodSecurityPolicies or Kyerno)
 - Logging ( provide via integration to any standard Logging stack setup by administrators like ELK, Loki, Logstash)
 - Visualizations  (provided via standard Kubernetes Dashboards or custom Grafana dashboards)